 Spend three months in the US teaching orienteering and practicing your English!

 Navigation Games, a non-profit organization based in Cambridge, MA is seeking young orienteering enthusiasts (aged 19+) who want to spend a few months in the US teaching orienteering to children.
-Housing and meals are provided to volunteers and you’ll have plenty of opportunities to race and train yourself in exciting northeastern terrain.
-The main qualification is that you are enthusiastic about orienteering and kids.
+Housing is provided to volunteers and you’ll have opportunities to race and train yourself in our northeastern terrain.
+We are seeking volunteers who are enthusiastic about orienteering and kids; if you have experience teaching or coaching, that would be super awesome.
+We are open to hosting friends, couples, and even families with children.

-Where: You will live in a house in Cambridge with other orienteers.
+Where: You will live in a house in Cambridge or elsewhere in the northeast USA with other orienteers.
 You may share a room.
 Everyone helps out with meals and cleanup.

 This is a volunteer opportunity and there is no compensation provided.